hzeller/rpi-rgb-led-matrix/README.md

 This can be used to mitigate some situations in which you have a faint flicker, which can happen due to hardware events (network access) or other situations such as other IO or heavy memory access by other processes.
-Also when you see wildly changing refresh freuqncies with `--led-show-refresh`.
+Also when you see wildly changing refresh frequencies with `--led-show-refresh`.

 You trade a slightly slower refresh rate and display brightness for less